Eliphaz: Third Discourse

 During the course of the discussion between Job and his friends, very many important points had been covered about the power and glory of God; the end of the wicked; the various duties of man and various sins; and the questions of why the innocent suffer in this life.

-These four men had not understood the issue, which is that the Creator can do what he wants with his creation, that we are all possessions of our Creator, and that our Creator does as he pleases for the purpose of perfecting his creation.
+These four men had not understood the issue, which is that the Creator can do what he wants with his creation and that we are all possessions of our Creator, and that our Creator does as he pleases for the purpose of perfecting his creation.

 Jesus Christ was perfect and yet he learned through the things that he suffered.
 One of the most important lessons learned was how to empathize and understand the sufferings of the people under Satan’s yoke, so that Christ could be the best possible Intercessor between man and God.